DissonantVoid/DVs-Behavior-Tree/addons/DVs_behavior_tree/docs/contribution.md

 For pull requests please open an issue first to discuss your feature unless it's a simple bug fix or correction.

 ## Contribution Guidelines
-- Avoid asserting or crashing, prefer pushing errors/warnings and working around user error instead.
+- Avoid asserting or crashing, prefer pushing errors/warnings in the editor and working around user error at run-time.
 - Color palette used: `#af9dd9` for primary color, `#4a4563` for secondary.
+Other colors can be added as needed.
+- If a function of a base class is intended to be overridden by derived classes, place a "# override" comment above it.

 ### Style Guide
 For coding I use a slightly modified version of the [Godot official style](https://docs.godotengine.org/en/stable/tutorials/scripting/gdscript/gdscript_styleguide.html#doc-gdscript-styleguide).
 Don't worry about it too much I can always do a sweep after the PR is merged but here are the main points: